ZapDos7/syspro1/readme.txt

 Used: C++11 (Developed on Linux Ubuntu 16.04), used git for version control and valgrind for debugging purposes.

 Validator results:
-- Passes all tests minus 5-12 (topk)
+- Passes all tests minus the ones on top-k commands (yields proper results but leads to seg fault)

 Contents:
 - this readme